openplans/shareabouts-api/doc/README.md

 the requirements.txt file.
 It is not needed for local development.
 To comment it out, just add a hash to the beginning of the line for `gevent`.
 Same for `psycogreen`.

-Copy the file
-`.env.template` to `.env` and fill in the credentials for connecting to your development database.
+Copy the file `.env.template` to `.env` and fill in the credentials for connecting to your development database.
 This file will not be checked in to the repository.
+Remember to replace the `YOUR_USERNAME_HERE` in `.env` with your actual username. you can get your username by running `whoami` on the command line.

 Install `honcho`, which we use to pass variables into the server's environment.